ixy-languages/ixy.swift/README.md

 An overview over Swift language features used in this project [can be found here](performance/LanguageFeatures.md).

 This project is split into two parts: the app and the ixy library.
 The app contains the command line argument parsing and basic logic of the commands, while the ixy library handles the abstraction of the NIC.

+There is also a branch containing C implementations of specific functions (see Performance Evaluation for more details) named 'c\_ixy\_standins'.

 The code should be sufficiently documented using comments.
 A good place to start is [Device.swift](ixy/Sources/ixy/Device/Device.swift) in the ixy library project.